better-internet/radworks-grants/governance/remuneration/README.md

 * Place this file in the respective ``wave_N/month_N`` directory (e.g. ``wave_1/month_1``)
 * Start a PR for review

 Or if you are less technically inclined, feel free to just copy/paste the content, fill it in, and email to <bordumbb@gmail.com>.
+I will upload it for you.

 ## FAQs